 - If a poem continues over more than one page, clearly indicate stanza breaks between pages.

-- A stamped self-addressed envelope should be enclosed to facilitate return.
-Alternatively, include an e-mail address with your posted submission if you only need notification of the editor’s decision and don’t need your work returned.
+- Include an e-mail address with your posted submission if you only need notification of the editor’s decision and don’t need your work returned.
 The paperwork will be recycled in due course.
+This is the preferred method of submission of work: posted with e-mail included for the editor's response.

 - There are no restrictions on style or subject, but Poetry Ireland strongly dislikes poems advocating sexism or racism.

-may vary with the volume of submissions at any given time, and we have often turned around work within a fortnight to a month of receipt.
+may vary with the volume of submissions at any given time, and PI can often turn around work within a fortnight to a month of receipt.

 Articles and Reviews

 Articles and reviews are normally commissioned by the Editor.
 We will, however, consider proposals for both, but unsolicited articles and reviews will not be considered.
 Reviewers and article writers receive a copy of the journal plus payment.
-The minimum payment for an article or a review is currently €75, or its equivalent.
+The minimum payment for an article or a review is currently €75, plus a copy of the journal..

 Where to Submit Your Work

-All communications should be addressed to the Editor, currently John F Deane (see address below).
+All communications should be addressed to the Editor, currently Vona Groarke (see address below).

 Email: e-mail submissions are not accepted, although an e-mail address may be included with a posted submission – see above.